MrACP/PromptEngineering/README.md

-# PromptEngineering
+# 👨‍💻 Prompt Engineering by AkshayParulekar
-A proper way to use any Chat based AI tool.
+A definite way to use any Chat based/Generative AI tool.